Introduction:

 “Window Up Above” proved to be a commercial juggernaut.
 Released on Jones’ album of the same name, the song climbed the Billboard Hot Country Singles chart, peaking at an impressive number 2.
 It remained on the charts for a remarkable 34 weeks, a testament to its lasting appeal with country music listeners.

-See also Gene Watson - My Eyes Are Jealous
+See also Gene Watson - Hello Trouble

 While Jones’ version achieved significant success, the song’s legacy extends beyond his rendition.
 In 1975, fellow country singer Mickey Gilley released his own cover of “Window Up Above”.
 Gilley’s version, with its slightly more upbeat tempo, soared to the top of the charts, reaching the coveted number 1 spot.
 The song’s popularity was further solidified by its inclusion on Gilley’s breakout album, “Gilley’s Dallas.”